agkozak/zsh-z/tests/TESTS.md

 - `test_symlink_add_remove_parity_no_resolve` — same with
   `ZSHZ_NO_RESOLVE_SYMLINKS=1`.
 - `test_symlink_add_default_stores_resolved_target` — the stored
   path is the symlink target under default mode.
+Skips via `_test_skip_no_symlinks` where `ln -s` can't make a resolvable symlink; the two parity tests and the no-resolve test don't need real symlinks and always run.
 - `test_symlink_add_no_resolve_does_not_store_target` — the stored
   path is the symlink itself when resolution is off.